 ||Interval between retries (in milliseconds)||

-- A znode, say “/participants/partitionX”
+- There is a znode, say “/participants/partitionX”.

 - All participants of the election process create an ephemeral-sequential node on the same election path.

 - The node with the smallest sequence number is the leader.

 - Each “follower” node listens to the node with the next lower sequence number.

 - Upon leader removal, go to election path and find a new leader, or become the leader if it has the lowest sequence number.

 - Upon session expiration (disconnection), check the election state and go to election if needed.
 If there is a disconnection, the primary Space instance is moved to Quiese mode and will be restarted.